MewsSystems/developers/jobs/Backend/Readme.md

 To submit your solution, just open a new pull request to this repository.

 Please write the code like you would if you needed this to run on production environment and had to take care of it long-term.
-You don't have to fully implement every aspect of your solution.
-The goal is to show us your thought process behind your work.